borontov/aioconsolemenu/README.md

 ### Terminal is flickering.
 How to fix it?
 Try specifying screen_redraw_rate_in_seconds when instantiating the menu class.
 If this does not work, then try running the script in a different terminal emulator.

+### How to update the text of an Item in real time?
+Just change the value of the Item.title.
+The menu redraws items at the rate you specify in screen_redraw_rate_in_seconds.